In the heart, arts… and deserts

 10-day tour (or 16-day tour with Khiva and Aral Sea extension)

-Inclusions: all accommodations, breakfasts, ground transportation, sightseeing, local guides, entrances to sites and museums, tour leader, workshops…
+Inclusions: all accommodations, breakfasts, ground transportation, sightseeing, local guides, tour leader, workshops…

 Tashkent, Samarkand, Bukhara, Nurata mountains, (Khiva, Nukus, Aral sea)